Hzh1648679324/Two-Area-Capacity-Market/README.md

 All commands in this README assume that they are executed from the root directory of the repository.

+The results/ directory contains the final figures reported in Chapters 4 and 5 of the dissertation.
+Running the reproduction scripts generates the underlying numerical outputs and reproduced figures from the supplied input data.

 ## Dissertation

 This repository accompanies an MSc dissertation undertaken at the University of Edinburgh.